idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step05_common_geom.md

 ## Pin Cell

 Pin cells form the basis of most reactor geometries and consist of concentric circular regions (fuel, clad, etc.) surrounded by a coolant zone.
 Sometimes, a ducted structural region surrounds the coolant zone.
 Due to the prevalence of pin cells in both hexagonal and Cartesian geometry, a dedicated mesh generator, [PolygonConcentricCircleMeshGenerator.md], was created for pin cell generation of any regular polygon (three sides or more).
 It is important to note that the meshed circular areas can be forced to preserve area regardless of the discretization fidelity.
 This is very useful for mesh convergence studies in which changing the discretization could add or remove fuel from the problem.
-Preserving the fuel area or volume using `preserve_volume=true` is highly recommended.
+Preserving the fuel area or volume using the [!param](/Mesh/PolygonConcentricCircleMeshGenerator/preserve_volumes) parameter is highly recommended.
 This mesh generator can also be used when there is no fuel pin (e.g., an empty duct).

 ### Object